 In the EU and the EEA, processing operations of personal data, including health and genetic personal data, are governed by the GDPR.
 The GDPR strengthens the powers of the relevant authorities and adds a broad array of requirements for handling personal data, including, for example, requirements to establish a legal basis for processing, higher standards for obtaining consent from individuals to process their personal data, more robust disclosures to individuals and a strengthened individual data rights regime, requirements to implement safeguards to protect the security and confidentiality of personal data that requires the adoption of administrative, physical and technical safeguards, shortened timelines for data breach notifications to appropriate data protection authorities or data subjects, limitations on retention and secondary use of information, increased requirements pertaining to health data and additional obligations when we contract third-party processors in connection with the processing of the personal data.
 EU and EEA member states are tasked under the GDPR to enact, and have enacted, certain implementing legislation that adds to and/or further interprets the GDPR requirements and potentially extends our obligations and potential liability for failing to meet such obligations.
 The GDPR, together with national legislation, regulations and guidelines of the EU and the EEA member states governing the processing of personal data, impose strict obligations and restrictions on the ability to collect, use, retain, protect, disclose, transfer and otherwise process personal data.
-In particular, the GDPR includes obligations and restrictions and restrictions and the security and confidentiality of personal data, including the following:
+In particular, the GDPR includes obligations and restrictions concerning the consent and rights of individuals to whom the personal data relates, the transfer of personal data out of the EEA, security breach notifications and the security and confidentiality of personal data, including the following:

-- · Lawfulness, fairness and transparency: Personal data must be processed lawfully, fairly and in a transparent manner. - Purpose limitation: Personal data must be obtained for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
+- Lawfulness, fairness and transparency: Personal data must be processed lawfully, fairly and in a transparent manner. - Purpose limitation: Personal data must be obtained for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.

-- · Data minimization: Personal data processed must be adequate, relevant and limited to what is necessary. - · Accuracy: Personal data must be accurate and, where necessary, kept up to date. - Storage limitation: Personal data must not be kept longer than is necessary. - Integrity and confidentiality: Appropriate technical and organizational measures must be put in place to guard against unauthorized or unlawful processing, loss, damage or destruction.
+- Data minimization: Personal data processed must be adequate, relevant and limited to what is necessary. - Accuracy: Personal data must be accurate and, where necessary, kept up to date. - Storage limitation: Personal data must not be kept longer than is necessary. - Integrity and confidentiality: Appropriate technical and organizational measures must be put in place to guard against unauthorized or unlawful processing, loss, damage or destruction.